 Nitari class destroyer

-Born in the wake of the Presdon Naval Treaty, the Nitaris were forced to abide by the 1500 tonnes standard limit on their displacement, making them weaker that preceding destroyers.
+The Nitaris were designed to fit a limited budget and thus her displacement was kept deliberately low.
 To keep the Nitaris within Osora's destroyer doctrine, no comprises were made to her torpedo armament, in fact it was essentially doubled with the addition of quick reloads for every launcher, this did however result in her being very crowded amidships which hampered future refits.
 Her gun armament was dropped by one mount from the Kurodais, down to two twin turrets fore and aft.

 An attempt was made to keep the speed the same as the last class, but Nitari ended up being heavier than expected which dropped her down half a knot of her intended speed of 36 knots.
 Following their completion it was decided that the triple torpedo launcher would need to be replaced by a quadruple and the total launcher count reduced to two, all in order to save on weight and space.
 There were ideas aired by some in the Admiralty to refit the Nitaris with quadruples, however the quick reloads would also need to be relocated, ultimately the idea was dropped and reserved for succeeding classes.

 The Nitaris have the bittersweet privilege of being the host class of the only Osoran destroyer to survive the World War.
 Kanehira became famous in her own rite throughout the war, surviving it only added to her fame.
 Kanehira's wartime fame did not come about from combat, but as a result of enormous luck, skillful command by her captain, being a helpful support ship and being regarded as unsinkable.